josStorer/after-effects-track-motion-script-for-labelImg/readme.md

 ## Notice

-### The composition and png sequence layer must at the top,or you can change this script at line 22
+### The composition and png sequence layer must remain at the top, or you can change this script at line 22

 ### Set "Allow scripts to write file and access network" in preferences

 ### When you want the size of the tracker to change significantly, create a new tracker at the subsequent keyframe

-### You can just select and delete keyframes to remove unwanted information
+### You can select and delete keyframes to remove unwanted information

-### Observe during analysis, if the target leaves the area, you can stop analyzing forward
+### Observe during analyzing, if the target leaves the area, you can stop analyzing forward

-### Keyframes of the first tracker must cover the whole timeline as a time check layer, empty tracking can be used
+### Keyframes of the first tracker must cover the whole timeline as a time check layer, and you can use empty tracking

-### Set trackers' name as "tag:[Your Name]" to set the corresponding labelimg tag name
+### Set trackers' name as "tag:[Your Name]" to set the corresponding labelImg tag name